-If a tourism boat that has Blue Flag accreditation does not comply with the Blue Flag criteria, the flag may be permanently or temporarily withdrawn.
+If a tourism boat that has the Blue Flag award does not comply with the Blue Flag criteria, the flag may be permanently or temporarily withdrawn.
 There are several degrees of non-compliance:

 1. A minor non-compliance occurs when there is a problem with only one imperative criterion, which is of little or no consequence to visitor health and safety and the site environment.